-- States the standards expected of staff within OTSI in relation to conduct in their employment. - Assists in the prevention of corruption, maladministration and serious and substantial waste by alerting staff to behaviours that could potentially be corrupt or involve maladministration or waste. - Provides information to assist staff to gain further information or more detailed guidance.
+- States the standards expected of staff within OTSI in relation to conduct in their employment. - Assists in the prevention of corruption, maladministration and serious and substantial waste by alerting staff to

-Internal Audit and Risk Management Attestation- for the 2011-2012 financial year for the Office of Transport Safety Investigations
+- behaviours that could potentially be corrupt or involve maladministration or waste. - Provides information to assist staff to gain further information or more detailed guidance.

-- I, Paul O'Sullivan, Chief Investigator of the Office of Transport Safety Investigations (OTSI) am of the opinion that the Office of Transport Safety Investigations has internal audit and risk management processes in place that are, in all material respects, compliant with the core requirements set out in Treasury Circular NSW TC 09/08 Internal Audit and Risk Management Policy. - I, Paul O' Sullivan, Chief Executive and Chief Investigator am of the opinion that the Audit and Risk Committee for the Office of Transport Safety investigations (OTSI) is constituted and operates in accordance with the independence and governance requirements of Treasury Circular NSW TC 09/08.
-The Chair and Members of the Audit and Risk Committee are:
+Internal Audit and Risk Management Attestation- for the 2013-2014 financial year for the Office of Transport Safety Investigations

-- Independent Chair Mr Ken Barker for three years, - Independent Member Mr Alexander Smith for three years, and - Non-independent Member Mr John Hartmann for three years.
+- I, John Hartmann, Acting Chief Investigator of the Office of Transport Safety Investigations (OTSI) am of the opinion that the Office of Transport Safety Investigations has internal audit and risk management processes in place that are, in all material respects, compliant with the core requirements set out in Treasury Circular NSW TC 09/08 Internal Audit and Risk Management Policy.
+These processes provide a level of assurance that enables senior management of OTSI to understand, manage and satisfactorily control risk exposure. - I, John Hartmann, Acting Chief Investigator am of the opinion that the Audit and Risk Committee for the Office of Transport Safety investigations (OTSI) is constituted and operates in accordance with the independence and governance requirements of Treasury Circular NSW TC 09/08.
+The Chair and Members of the Audit and Risk Committee are: - Independent Chair Mr Ken Barker for the period 1/12/2009 to 1/12/2015 - Independent Member Mr Alexander Smith for the period 1/12/2009 to 19/09/2014 - Independent Member Peter Ross for the period 1/2/2014 to1/2/2017 - Non-independent Member Mr John Hartmann for the period 1/11/2010 to 1/12/2014